Digital safety

 “Hostile Environment Awareness Training (HEAT) for journalists” is a ten-part series developed by Reporters Without Borders (RSF), Silk Road Training and a local partner.
 This ninth article outlines common digital threats facing journalists and explains how basic practices can reduce exposure.
 Hostile Environment Awareness Training (HEAT) is a comprehensive safety […]

 Reporters Without Borders (RSF) designed this series of exercises aimed at preventing doxxing, which consists of exposing someone’s private information for harassment purposes.
-The first exercise aims to make journalists aware of the range of personal information a doxxer might find.
-What is doxxing?
-It’s a form of online harassment […]
+The second exercise aims to identify locations of one’s sensitive information through advanced search engine techniques.
+A doxxer would begin their search with publicly known information, especially […]